 - Awase Dashi – made from a combination of all above or two (eg, kombu + shiitake)

 In this recipe we combine Kombu and Shiitake Dashi and add a little miso for a deeper flavour to give it a wider use.
 It can be used for noodle dishes, vegetarian ramen, steamed and simmered dishes, stir fries, soups, and vegetarian versions of Japanese dishes.

 Read about the different types of Kombu here.

 How to Make Vegetarian Dashi | Japanese Stock

-2 postcard-sized pieces of kombu – seaweed available from Asian grocery shops
+2 postcard-sized pieces of kombu – seaweed available from Asian grocery shops or online

 3 dried shiitake mushrooms